 Part of the problem is that all of this news was fresh.
 By definition, news is fresh and doesn’t have links.
 And if Google is to fulfill its mission to find information efficiently, it occurred to me that what I was doing a computer could do.
 A computer could, in fact, visit all these websites, find the same article, or similar articles, and group them together.
 I tried it, and it worked.”

-Google was quick to capture the idea and the company makes a sizable revenue with its earlier launched(in 2018)”Subscribe with Google” feature.
+Along with this Google innovation, Google was quick to capture the idea and the company makes a sizable revenue with its earlier launched(in 2018)”Subscribe with Google” feature.
 Ideas like these can open up new business opportunities and market segments for organizations, only if CXOs are able to quickly capture and deploy these ideas.
 Some of these ideas can be brewing in your organization too.
 An idea management tool like Inspire IP can help you discover them.
 Get your hands on the free version today!